 After breakfast, you'll load up the dogs and ride an hour to the trailhead by car.
 There, you'll unload your luggage, harness the huskies, and prepare everything else.
 Then, finally, the moment arrives: you'll stand on the runners of your sled and start your ride into the winter wonderland.
 The route takes you into the White Mountains National Recreation Area, with its extensive network of winter trails and cabins.
 You'll follow the ridge lines until you reach a burned area marked by a forest fire a decade ago.
 This landscape is characterized by candle-like tree trunks blackened by the fire.
 The small vegetation that has grown since then attracts wildlife such as moose, grouse, and wolves.
 After a scenic ride, you'll reach the cabin and first care for the dogs before relaxing with a warm meal.

-All pictures of this partner Day 3: On to the Next Adventure
+Day 3: On to the Next Adventure

 The next morning, after breakfast for humans and animals, you prepare for the next leg of your journey.
 The following days will take you deep into the White Mountains.
 From the cabin, you'll follow rolling hills and watch the mountains rise above you.
 Below, Beaver Creek, a National Wild & Scenic River, winds its way through the landscape.
 Today you'll camp at Cache Mountain, where you'll find mighty granite formations, known as Sled Dog Rocks.
 Here you'll take care of your dogs and prepare for the next day, when you'll cross the mountain pass.